 Vulnerable babies are referred

-They come via hospitals and Social Welfare Department and are often in desperate need of help.
-Once at Open Arms they receive medical care, shelter and nourishment that their extended families are not able to give.
-Through this vital support in their early years, children grow up healthy and strong ready to return to their home communities.
+Referred babies are often in desperate need of help.
+Once at Open Arms they receive medical care, shelter and nourishment.
+Vital support in their early years means they can grow up healthy ready to return to their families.

 Guardians are encouraged to visit while their children are at Open Arms to keep the family bonds strong.
 When a child is ready to go back home, we invite the guardian to come to stay at Open Arms for a few days.
 This is a chance to teach their guardian our daily routine and help the child adjust to their new way of life.